In Residence at IRT.

 Vocal consultation by Joy Lanceta Coronel

-Written and performed by Martina Fernandes, Sara Jane Munford, Alessandra Ruiz, and Alexandria Smalls
+Written and performed by Martina Fernandes, Sara Jane Munford, Alessandra Ruiz, Alexandria Smalls, and Rev. Yolanda

-Featuring stories and audio by Henna Boucher, Alice Herb, Lee Hunkins, Jean Leung, and Rev. Yolanda
+Featuring stories and audio by Henna Boucher, Alice Herb, Lee Hunkins, and Valentina Ortiz Pandolfi

 Projections design by Dylan Amick